Branding & Strategy

 What to Include in Your Brand Style Guide

 An effective brand style guide covers seven core areas.
-Each area needs clear rules, practical examples, and explicit guidance on what to avoid.
+Each one needs clear rules, practical examples, and explicit guidance on what to avoid.
 Together, these seven sections give your team everything they need to represent your brand consistently.

 1. Brand Purpose, Vision, and Values